quz105/MVP-audio-AE-detector/Scripts/Recognition/README.md

 2. Each line of transcription file has the following format:
     - **Filename\_without\_file\_extension transcription**

-3. Structure of Transcription directory that will be used in experiments with single-aux-model and multiple-aux-models detection systems.
+3. Structure of Transcription directory that is created by running the recognition scripts.
 	There are two "**Test**" and "**Train**" sub-directories inside the root directory.
 In each of "Test" and "Train" directories, it has the following sturcture.
 (Take "Test" diretory for example.)
     - RootDirectory
       - Test